 What does “dosage form” mean?

 The dosage form is the drug’s physical form when it comes out of the manufacturing facility.
-There are several categories of dosage forms, including oral and injectable.
+There are several types of dosage forms, including oral and injectable.
 A drug given by mouth is an oral dosage form.
-Tablets and capsules are two types of an oral dosage form.
+Tablets and capsules are two variations of an oral dosage form.
 A drug that is injected under the skin, into muscle, or into a vein is an injectable dosage form.
 A solution is a common type of an injectable dosage form.